 Aquilla’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Aquilla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Aquilla doesn't have a public transportation system that people use for their commute.

 The percentage of people in Aquilla with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.00% of people over 25 have a bachelor's degree or advanced degree.